 Women often used talcum powder products for personal and baby care.
 These products claim to enhance dryness and to reduce friction.
 These women easily can inhale airborne fibers that are part of the powdered substances, and these fibers also can enter the vaginal area and work their way upwards to the ovaries.
 Once lodged in the ovaries, cancer can develop there over time, eventually causing illness or death.

 An analysis done in 2003, found that 33% of women who had used talcum powder on their genitals did develop ovarian cancer.
 According to estimates made during 2014 in the United States by the American Cancer Society, 21,980 women would be diagnosed with ovarian cancer.
-Another study showed that nearly a quarter of women diagnosed with ovarian cancer that year had used baby powder after bathing or showering.
+Another study showed that nearly a quarter of women diagnosed with baby powder cancer that year had used talcum powder after bathing or showering.

 Legal Options for Victims